 The District participates in the ACCESS Program which is a medical assistance program that reimburses local educational agencies for direct eligible health-related services provided to enrolled special needs students.
 Reimbursements are federal source revenues but are classified as fee-for-service and are not considered federal financial assistance.
-No ACCESS funding classified as fee-for-service was recognized for the year ended June 30, 2023.
+The amount of ACCESS funding classified as fee-for-service and recognized for the year ended June 30, 2024 was \$94,050.